Ritham-create/CINEVERSE/Day-03/README.md

 # Day 03: Spring Boot Fundamentals & Authentication Service

-By the end of this session, learners will be able to:
-* Understand backend system design using Spring Boot
-* Implement a layered architecture for scalable services
-* Design and integrate relational databases using PostgreSQL
-* Develop secure authentication APIs using JWT
-* Apply Role-Based Access Control (RBAC)
-* Implement data validation, encryption, and error handling
-* Integrate backend APIs with frontend systems

 ## Backend System Perspective
 Backend systems are responsible for:
 * Business logic execution